-Marsha McLeod is an investigative journalist and media producer hailing from Toronto, Canada.
-In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism at Columbia University, Marsha is focused on mass incarceration and health care.
+Marsha McLeod is an investigative reporter and media producer hailing from Toronto, Canada.
+In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism at Columbia University, Marsha is committed to reporting on healthcare, criminal justice, international finance and corporations.

 Please reach out to firstname.lastname@example.org with suggestions, possible collaborations, or comments.